 Those accepted will train for five weeks with SAB’s year round faculty and guest teachers from New York City Ballet.
 Summer students learn the key principals of the ballet aesthetic refined by Balanchine, which is strongly rooted in Russian classicism and emphasizes precision, control, expansiveness, speed, and musicality.

 SAB’s onsite Residence Hall, professional Student Life staff and extensive activities program further set Summer Course apart from any other summer intensive offered in the United States.
 Students live, train, and dine in SAB’s headquarters at the world famous Lincoln Center for the Performing Arts under twenty-four hour security and supervision by trained student life professionals.
-An elevator is the only form of transportation needed.
-Chaperoned outings in the evenings and on weekends provide opportunities to see the highest standards of dance, (exhibited at performances by the New York City Ballet, ABT, and other major companies), Broadway musicals, museums, baseball games, and historic landmarks, among other activities.
-The Summer Course is an experience unlike any other.
+A myriad of chaperoned outings give student the opportunity to experience the unparalleled cultural offerings of New York City.

 Summer Course classes are held six days per week (Monday through Saturday) for the five weeks of Summer Course.
 Each student is assigned to a class division by means of a placement class given on the first Monday of the program.
 All levels receive at least one two-hour daily technique class and additional daily classes in pointe, variations, partnering, character or ballroom.
 Each class level’s schedule varies daily, with classes taking place between 9:30 am and 5:30 pm.

 SAB’s Summer Course curriculum consists of the same varied course offerings as SAB’s core Winter Term program.
 Preparation for a career in classical ballet is the primary focus of summer training.